sassoftware/sas-container-recipes/addons/auth-sssd/README.md

 # Overview

-This provides a structure of how to hook in LDAP configuration that uses sssd and PAM.
+A structure for adding LDAP configuration that uses sssd and PAM.

 # Files

-Quick description of the files and if they are needed or not
+* sssd.conf
-* sssd.conf : Required; contains a template sssd configuration.
-This should reflect an organizations configuration
+  * A required file that contains a template sssd configuration, which should reflect an organization's configuration.
+* sssd_pre_deploy.sh
-* sssd_pre_deploy.sh : Required; will start sssd.
-Called by the main entrypoint script
+  * A required file that starts sssd and is called by the main entrypoint script.
+* sssd.cert
-* sssd.cert : Optional; contains the needed cert in order for encryption to work
+  * An optional file that contains the needed cert so that  encryption will work.

-# How to build
+# How to Build

-Edit the _sssd.conf_ file and fill in the desired configuration.
-If a SSL cert is needed provide that via a file named _sssd.cert_.
+Edit the sssd.conf file and fill in the desired configuration.
+If a SSL cert is needed, provide it as a file named sssd.cert.

 ```
 # This is using the default name of the SAS Viya programming image and the default sssd.conf file